PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Observations

 \section{Observations}

 Using the Milky Way star cluster catalog\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/mwsc.html}} \citep{KPS+13}, we chose seven open clusters that are old and massive as targets.
 The basic information of the clusters is shown in Table~\ref{tab:oc_obs}.
 We see that all clusters are within $\sim10^\circ$ of the Galactic plane.
-If no pulsars are found in the open clusters, we may still be able to detect pulsars in the foreground or background sky; note that the same sky locations (of these open clusters) have been or will be covered by the GPPS survey \citep{HWW+21}, which motivates us to adopt a longer integration time for our observations (see Tables \ref{tab:obs_mode}) and \ref{tab:obs_mode_snapshot} for details).
+If no pulsars are found in the open clusters, we may still be able to detect pulsars in the foreground or background sky; note that the same sky locations (of these open clusters) have been or will be covered by the GPPS survey \citep{HWW+21}, which motivated us to adopt a longer integration time for our observations (see Tables \ref{tab:obs_mode} and \ref{tab:obs_mode_snapshot} for details).

 Observations were carried out using all beams of the L-band 19-beam receiver \citep{JTH+20} with a time resolution of 49.152~$\mu$s.
 Two polarizations and 4096 frequency channels were used throughout the observations.
-The receiver provides a bandwidth of 500~MHz, but only 400~MHz are effective.
-Data were recorded with the pulsar backend in search mode and saved in psrfits format \citep{HVM04} with a default depth of 8 bits.
+The receiver provides a bandwidth of 500~MHz, but only 400~MHz are used in pulsar searches.
+Data were recorded with the pulsar backend in search mode and saved in psrfits format \citep{HVM04} with a default bit depth of 8.
 For calibration purposes, each observation began with a low-intensity noise injection, which has a modulating period of 0.2~second and lasted for one minute.